MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-kpi-lake.md

 First, we understood that our BI transformation wasn't a technology problem.
 To achieve success we learned to first define success, and then translate it into key metrics and data points.
 It cannot be understated how important it was for us to achieve consistency of definition across our data.

 Our transformation didn't happen all at once.
 We prioritized the delivery of key subject areas and about 20-30 KPIs.
 Then, gradually over time, we expanded the number and depth of subject areas, and built out more complex hierarchies of KPIs.
-It allows us to rollup lower level KPIs to higher levels.
-Today our total KPI count exceeds 2000, of which each is a key measure of success and is aligned to corporate objectives.
-Now across the company, corporate reports and SSBI solutions present KPIs that are well defined, consistent and secure.
+It allows us to roll up lower-level KPIs to higher ones.
+Today our total KPI count exceeds 2000, of which each is a key measure of success, and is aligned to corporate objectives.
+Now across the company, corporate reports and SSBI solutions present KPIs that are well defined, consistent, and secure.

 ### Flexibility at the edge